 Education opportunities in Canada

-Located in the northern part of North America and popular with its beautiful landscape and advanced economy, Canada is the second-largest country and the best education system in the world in terms of area.
+Located in the northern part of North America and popular with its beautiful landscape and advanced economy, Canada is the second-largest country ( but has the best education system in the world) in terms of area.
 The country’s capital is Ottawa.
 The country consists of 10 provinces and three regions.
 The official languages are English and French.
 The currency is the Canadian dollar.
 Canada, one of the world’s cleanest countries, is the “centre of human capital” globally.
-The number of people desiring to immigrate to this country for various reasons from all over the world.
+The number of people desiring to immigrate to this country for various reasons from all over the world is increasing day by day.
 The majority especially travel to Canada to study, work and live.
 With its firm government policy, beautiful cities, lush vegetation, hospitable people, meagre crime rate, and quality educational system, Canada is one of the most beautiful countries to go.

 What type of education system does Canada have?